pivotal/docs-platform-automation/docs/pipelines/single-product.md

 ## Installing Ops Manager and a single product

-The pipeline shows how to compose the tasks to install Ops Manager and the PKS product.
+The pipeline shows how to compose the tasks to install Ops Manager and the Pivotal Container Service product.
 Its dependencies are coming from a trusted git repository and S3, which can be retrieved using [this pipeline][reference-resources].